QCDIS/DevOpsTutorial/README.md

 # DevOpsTutorial
-Define a simple REST API with OpenAPI and Swagger, write REST API tests using Postman, develop the application logic, dockerize it and finally perform continuous integration (CI)
+Define a simple REST API with OpenAPI and Swagger, develop the application logic and dockerize it

 ## Prerequisites
 * git and Github/Gitlab/Bitbuacket account